josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 Other APIs may bury the data that you want within an object.
 You might have to dig that data out by processing the `Observable` result with the RxJS `map()` operator.

-Although not discussed here, there's an example of `map()` in the `getHeroNo404()` method included in the sample source code.
+Although not discussed here, there is an example of `map()` in the `getHeroNo404()` method included in the sample source code.

 </div>

 ### Error handling

-Things go wrong, especially when you're getting data from a remote server.
+Things go wrong, especially when you are getting data from a remote server.
 The `HeroService.getHeroes()` method should catch errors and do something appropriate.

 To catch errors, you **"pipe" the observable** result from `http.get()` through an RxJS `catchError()` operator.

-Import the `catchError` symbol from `rxjs/operators`, along with some other operators you'll need later.
+Import the `catchError` symbol from `rxjs/operators`, along with some other operators you will need later.

 <code-example header="src/app/hero.service.ts" path="toh-pt6/src/app/hero.service.ts" region="import-rxjs-operators"></code-example>